aaroncampbell/Essence/readme.txt

 = 0.2.0 =
 * Add author-box.php to make it easier to specify your own author box
+* Fix comment reply JS for inline replies
+* Upgrade to Foundation 3.0.7
+* Drop some IE7 fixes

 = 0.1.0 =
 * Move from Blueprint to Foundation which is responsive